 So you can see that the way a boy learns to masturbate can affect his ability to have intercourse when he becomes a man.

-Eva Margolies alluded to TMS in her 1994 book Undressing the American Male: Men with Sexual Problems and What You Can Do to Help Them (Dutton).
+Eva Margolies alluded to prone masturbation in her 1994 book Undressing the American Male: Men with Sexual Problems and What You Can Do to Help Them (Dutton).
 On p.
 115, in a section headed "Sexual Habits of the Older Virgin," she says this: